Batman: Year Two (Miniseries), The

 Brief Synopsis:

 This fan edit splits up The Batman (2022) movie into a four episode miniseries, making the 3 hour epic more digestible and providing a Graphic Novel type experience.
-The narrative changes slightly with little cuts here and there, some rearranged and re-scored scenes, a deleted scene added back in and a new ending.
+There are a couple of narrative changes with little cuts here and there, some rearranged and re-scored scenes, a deleted scene added back in and a new ending.

 Intention:

 Despite its flaws, I liked the movie quite a lot.
-However to me the structure of the movie didn't feel like a traditional three act story but more akin to a graphic novel.
-Like a collection of multiple comic issues, each chapter tells a complete little story in of itself, while simultaneously adding more and more pieces to the bigger puzzle which makes up the overarching story.
-That's why I felt splitting up the movie into four episodes would enhance The Batman Experience.
+However to me the movie structure didn't feel like a traditional three act story but more akin to a graphic novel.
+Like a collection of multiple comic book issues.
+Each chapter tells a complete little story in of itself, while simultaneously adding more and more pieces to the bigger puzzle which makes up the overarching story.
+That's why I felt that splitting up the movie into four episodes would enhance The Batman Experience.

 Additional Notes: